Make your wishes known!

 Your living will only comes into effect when you can no longer communicate.
 For your loved ones it can relieve the stress of having to make agonizing decisions, knowing what your wishes are - even avoiding possible disagreement amongst family members.

-Review the guidelines on this page and then our Free Living Will Form can be used as a sample document which you can edit to reflect your personal wishes.
+Having reviewed the guidelines on this page, our Free Living Will Form can be used as a sample document which you can edit to reflect your personal wishes.

 Note: A living will is not part of your Last Will and Testament where you will specify funeral arrangements.
 Read more on this page How to Write a Will where we also supply links to a variety of free legal will forms.